 Additionally, on Sunday, June 15, the Portland Gay Pride Parade commences at 11 am, taking nearly the same route it has for the past couple of years (thought starting a few blocks east).
 The procession begins at Burnside and N.W.
 Park Ave., runs a few blocks east along the edge of the Pearl District before turning north up N.W.
 Broadway, then east along N.W.
 Davis Street through Old Town/Chinatown, and then turning south down along Naito Parkway, leading into Tom McCall Park.

 Portland Latino Gay Pride

-Also take note that Portland's fast-growing GLBT Latino community hosts the very successful Portland Latino Gay Pride, held the following month, in July - the dates this year hadn't been formally announced as of this writing.
+Also take note that Portland's fast-growing GLBT Latino community hosts the very successful Portland Latino Gay Pride, held the following month, in July - the exact dates for 2014 are TBA.

 More on the Portland Gay Scene

 Additionally, plenty of gay-popular restaurants, bars and clubs, hotels, and shops will be extra busy during this busy time, and catering heavily to LGBT visitors.
-Check local gay media, such as OutCity (a biannual gay travel magazine I edit, which covers all of the Pacific Northwest), PQ Monthly and Just Out, the city's GLBT newspapers, for details, and also check out the excellent GLBT section of the Travel Portland tourism office website.
+Check local gay media, such as PQ Monthly, for details.
+Also visit the excellent GLBT section of the Travel Portland tourism office website.